 Convert Google My Maps to GPX

-You export your Google My Maps as KML, then convert it to GPX here for Garmin devices and outdoor apps like AllTrails, OsmAnd, Gaia GPS and Komoot.
+You paste your My Maps link into the app, or export the map as KML and convert it to GPX here for Garmin devices and outdoor apps like AllTrails, OsmAnd, Gaia GPS and Komoot.

 Google My Maps does not export GPX.
 It exports KML, which is the Google format.
-GPS devices and hiking apps want GPX instead, so the reliable path is to export your map as KML first, then convert that KML below.
-It runs in your browser, so your data stays on your device.
+The quickest route to GPX is to paste your My Maps link into the app, which imports the map for you when it is public or shared by link.
+If your map is private, export it as KML first, then convert that KML below.
+The converter runs in your browser, so your data stays on your device.

 How to convert My Maps to GPX (3 steps)